Blucora (NASDAQ:BCOR) Updates FY 2022 Earnings Guidance

-Blucora (NASDAQ:BCOR – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
+Blucora (NASDAQ:BCOR – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $1.71-$1.90 for the period, compared to the consensus earnings per share estimate of $1.83.
 The company issued revenue guidance of $892.50 million-$916.00 million, compared to the consensus revenue estimate of $953.84 million.

 Hedge Funds Weigh In On Blucora

-Hedge funds and other institutional investors have recently made changes to their positions in the company.
-Captrust Financial Advisors raised its holdings in shares of Blucora by 104.3% during the first quarter.
-Captrust Financial Advisors now owns 2,936 shares of the information services provider’s stock worth $57,000 after acquiring an additional 1,499 shares during the period.
-Hsbc Holdings PLC acquired a new stake in shares of Blucora during the first quarter worth $302,000.
-MetLife Investment Management LLC raised its holdings in shares of Blucora by 53.2% during the first quarter.
-MetLife Investment Management LLC now owns 26,891 shares of the information services provider’s stock worth $526,000 after acquiring an additional 9,336 shares during the period.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS raised its holdings in shares of Blucora by 14.1% during the first quarter.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 42,000 shares of the information services provider’s stock worth $821,000 after acquiring an additional 5,178 shares during the period.
-Finally, Citigroup Inc. increased its stake in Blucora by 12.6% in the 1st quarter.
-Citigroup Inc. now owns 42,174 shares of the information services provider’s stock valued at $825,000 after buying an additional 4,707 shares during the last quarter.
-94.34% of the stock is owned by institutional investors.
+A number of hedge funds and other institutional investors have recently made changes to their positions in BCOR.
+Captrust Financial Advisors increased its holdings in Blucora by 104.3% in the first quarter.
+Captrust Financial Advisors now owns 2,936 shares of the information services provider’s stock worth $57,000 after purchasing an additional 1,499 shares in the last quarter.
+Hsbc Holdings PLC bought a new stake in Blucora in the first quarter worth approximately $302,000.
+MetLife Investment Management LLC increased its holdings in Blucora by 53.2% in the first quarter.
+MetLife Investment Management LLC now owns 26,891 shares of the information services provider’s stock worth $526,000 after purchasing an additional 9,336 shares in the last quarter.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS increased its holdings in Blucora by 14.1% in the first quarter.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 42,000 shares of the information services provider’s stock worth $821,000 after purchasing an additional 5,178 shares in the last quarter.
+Finally, Citigroup Inc. increased its holdings in shares of Blucora by 12.6% during the first quarter.
+Citigroup Inc. now owns 42,174 shares of the information services provider’s stock valued at $825,000 after acquiring an additional 4,707 shares in the last quarter.
+95.36% of the stock is owned by institutional investors and hedge funds.

 Blucora, Inc provides technology-enabled financial solutions to consumers, small business owners, tax professionals, financial advisors, and certified public accounting firms in the United States.
 The company operates through two segments, Wealth Management and Tax Preparation.
 The Wealth Management segment offers an integrated platform of brokerage, investment advisory, and insurance services to financial advisors.